You Won't Want to Leave, Either

 4. Boulders Beach Penguin Colony

-Consider Betty’s Bay as a less-hectic (equally smelly) alternative.
+You could also consider Betty's Bay as a less-hectic (equally smelly) alternative.

 5. Lion's Head